Mikhail Volinkin: Professional contest

-Mikhail Volinkin obtained pro status after his big win at the 2018 Arnold Classic Amateur competition.
-He hoped to make good on his IFBB pro status and compete against the best bodybuilders in the world.
-He became the first ever winning athlete from Central Asia to receive a IFBB pro card.
-He made his Pro debut (at 24 he was youngest in the field) in the IFBB Arnold Classic 2019 among other top bodybuilders and with his massive physique and hard work he always wants to impress his muscle fans and made the best impression in the bodybuilding world.
-His second IFBB tournemaent that held in South Korea, Seoul Monsterzym Pro 2019, he took place 7th at Men's Bodybuilding category.
+Mikhail Volinkin earned his IFBB Pro status after a major victory at the 2018 Arnold Classic Amateur competition.
+He hoped to compete against the best bodybuilders in the world.
+He made history as the first athlete from Central Asia to win and receive an IFBB pro card.
+He made his professional debut at the 2019 IFBB Arnold Classic.
+At just 24 years old, he was the youngest competitor in the lineup standing alongside some of the sport’s top names and with his physique and hard work he always wants to impress his muscle fans and made the best impression in the bodybuilding world.
+Later that year, he competed in his second IFBB professional event, the 2019 Monsterzym Pro in Seoul, South Korea.